-Wildlife Refuges – often National Park next-door neighbors - RV Travel
+Wildlife Refuges – often National Park next-door neighbors

 RVers spend plenty of time on America’s public lands.
 National Parks are a natural.
 National Forests get plenty of visits.
 Many have discovered the Out West treasures managed by the Bureau of Land Management.
 But one part of your public lands sometimes gets neglected – Wildlife Refuges, managed by the U.S. Fish and Wildlife Service.

-In an effort to get a bit more recognition, and visits, the Fish and Wildlife Service has a “familiarity” campaign that pairs up Wildlife Refuges near some of the country’s better-known National Parks.
-Here are a few you might want to write into your summer travel plans.
+Staying at Wildlife Refuges near some of the country’s better-known National Parks could be a great alternative to a crowded and far-in-advance reserved campground.
+Here are a few you might want to write into your travel plans.

 WYOMING